AtufaShireen/Hackathons/tredence/readme.md

 * Did feature engineering to extract weekday from date, product_type and is_warehouse_closed.
 * separated each of the warehouse with indexes and date.
 * analysed each of the ten warehouses with line plots for seasonality and trend and when they started.
+* reduced the dataset (using date) for effective covide pattern and going back to normal.
 * compared two features with bar charts.
 * analysed effect of one feature on the other using heatmaps.
 * tried dimensionality reduction with pca and visualization with tsne for classifying is_warehouse_closed.